Please ensure Javascript is enabled for purposes of website accessibility

 Those jurisdictions with a population of 65,000 or more are included in the one-year American Community Survey estimates, of which there are five Northern Virginia jurisdictions included.

-The share of residents age 25 or more with bachelor's or higher degrees for the five largest jurisdictions in Northern Virginia are shown in this graph.
+The share of residents age 25 or older with bachelor's or higher degrees for the five largest jurisdictions in Northern Virginia are shown in this graph.
 The Northern Virginia regional data, for the one-year estimates, is representative of the five largest jurisdictions in Northern Virginia only.
-Out of the 843 jurisdictions with a population of 65,000 or more in the USA, four of the top seven for the percentage of residents age 25 or more with bachelor's or higher degrees are located in Northern Virginia.
-Those include Arlington County (1st), the City of Alexandria (2nd), Loudoun (5th), and Fairfax (7th).
+Out of the 850 jurisdictions with a population of 65,000 or more in the USA, four of the top seven for the percentage of residents age 25 or older with bachelor's or higher degrees are located in Northern Virginia.
+Those include Arlington County (1st), the City of Alexandria (2nd), Fairfax (4th), and Loudoun (7th).

 Graduate or Professional Degrees - Current